ThaiCao/Kalc-caculator/README.md

 ## Notices

-- This is only a demo application, the calculation may be not accurate and it cannot handle very complex calculations.
-It cannot be used for the science purpose.
+- This is only a demo application, the calculation is limited.
+It cannot be used for science purpose.
 - The main evaluation algorithm is [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation), [code here](https://github.com/Kyant0/Kalc/blob/master/app/src/main/java/com/kyant/kalc/math/Evaluator.kt).
 - The support of opposite numbers sucks, I use a [FallbackEvaluator](https://github.com/Kyant0/Kalc/blob/master/app/src/main/java/com/kyant/kalc/math/FallbackEvaluator.kt) to operate on them.
 - The two algorithms I mentioned above is adapted from RosettaCode.